 3.6.4) During incubation, load the sequencing chip on the sequencer and perform a chip quality check.
 Remove the liquid from the chip by centrifugation and load the sample in the chip by slowly pipeting down the enzyme-sphere mix (7µl) and avoiding the introduction of bubbles in the chip.

-3.6.5) Centrifuge the chip in the provided special buckets three times for 1 min in a micro-centrifuge.
+3.6.5) Centrifuge the chip three times for 1 min in a micro-centrifuge.
 Change the orientation of the chip at each centrifugation and mix by pipetting up and down in between each run.

 3.6.6) Load the chip in the instrument and start the run.